 The list below may be useful as you prepare for the day of the test interview.

-- Use the ASL signs with which you are most comfortable.
-You will want to demonstrate your best American Sign Language in the interview; therefore, you should show your best signing of American Sign Language, which is assessed by the TASC–ASL.
-Interviewers will sign in American
+- Use the signs with which you are most comfortable.
+You will want to demonstrate your best signing in the interview; therefore, you should show your best signing within any one or a combination of the systems/language assessed by the TASC.
+The interviewer will match the system/language you use as much as possible.

 - Sign at a speed that is comfortable for you.
 If you know that you have difficulty when you sign fast, plan to sign more slowly so that you can be confident in the interview and reduce the number of signing errors.